zaebee/comics-zone/README.md

 ## 🤖 AI Models Used

-This project relies on the `@google/genai` SDK and targets the **Gemini 2.5 Flash** series for fast, efficient, and accessible generation.
+This project relies on the `@google/genai` SDK and targets the **Gemini 2.5 Flash** series for maximum performance and accessibility.

 *   **Text & Logic:** `gemini-2.5-flash`
-    *   Used for scriptwriting, translation, and JSON structuring.
+    *   Used for scriptwriting, complex reasoning, translation, and JSON structuring.
 *   **Visuals:** `gemini-2.5-flash-image`
     *   Used for character sheet generation and final comic panel rendering.